Engaging Activities for Your Newborn: Learning Through Play

 Motor Development in Babies: From Birth to Walking

 is is not medical advice.
-Please consult a physician about any of your pregnancy questions and concerns.
+Please consult a physician about any questions you have.

 Motor development basically means the ability to control the body.
 The speed at which your kiddo will pass through these stages will depend on a lot of factors.
 Please don’t think of these as written in stone and please speak with your pediatrician about any questions you may have.